-Principle of Minimization: Does the project retain only the information necessary for its purpose?
-Is the PII retained only for as long as necessary and relevant to fulfill the specified purposes?
+Principle of Minimization: The project retains only the information necessary for its purpose, additionally, the PII is retained only for as long as necessary and relevant to fulfill the specified purposes.

-Principle of Data Quality and Integrity: Has the PIA described policies and procedures for how PII that is no longer relevant and necessary is purged?
+Principle of Data Quality and Integrity: The PIA should describe policies and procedures for how PII that is no longer relevant and necessary is purged.
 This question is related to privacy controls DM-1, Minimization of Personally Identifiable Information, and DM-2, Data Retention and Disposal.

-Privacy Risk: The information retained could be subject to breach, loss, or unintentional destruction from external, internal, and physical risks
+Privacy Risk: The information retained could be subject to breach, loss, or unintentional destruction from external, internal, and physical risks.